zacky111/Advanced_databases/README.md

 Click [here](https://www.kaggle.com/datasets/tunguz/covid19-finance-sector-related-policy-responses/data) to view the dataset on Kaggle.

-The data set tracks measures that governments have taken to support their financial sector following the spread of the COVID-19 respiratory virus.
+This dataset provides a structured record of global policy responses in the financial sector during the COVID-19 pandemic, maintained by the IMF.
+It includes dimensions such as country, date, policy type, and description, making it suitable for time-based, statistical, and geographical analysis.

 Policies are classified according five main categories: banking sector, financial markets and institutions, insolvency, liquidity/funding, and payments systems (Level 1 policy).
 Each category has different sub-categories (Level 2 policy measures) and a further more granular classification (Level 3 policy measures).

 **Level 1 and 2 policy measures:**
    - Banking sector Crisis management